Bemart93/Bemart93/README.md

 And welcome to my GitHub page!
 The only thing I can say and which is the most important part actually is I'm Fullstack Developer living in Madrid.

 #### 🔭 Things I'm working on:
 - Taking online coding courses.
-Everyday we can learn something new.
+(Everyday we can learn something new).
 - Projects on my own.
-It's funny, practical and definitely it's the best way to improve.
+(It's funny, practical and definitely it's the best way to improve).
 - My career as fullstack Developer.
+(Starting in banking sector and I will see where I takes me)

 #### 🌱 Things I'm trying my best:
-- Waking up earlier to seize the day...
+- Wake up earlier to seize the day...
 (I'm still trying).
-- Coding every week on my own projects.
+- Code every week on my own projects.
 (I'm getting there).
+- Prepare the best pizza ever...
+(Yeah...
+I still need some practice)

 #### ⚡ Things I eventually going to achieve:
 - Living as I want.